 Figure 7.6.2.2-1: Multi-USS configuration

 The UAE server sends a Multi-USS configuration request to the UAE client.
-The UAE client receives a Multi-USS configuration request from the UAE server that includes the Multi-USS policies.
+The UAE client receives a Multi-USS configuration request that includes the Multi-USS policies from the UAE server.
 In case of removal of the Multi-USS policy for a USS from the UAE client, then the request shall only include a USS identifier (e.g. FQDN) for the USS that will be removed.

-Editor’s Note: Further details on the procedures of multi-USS configuration is FFS.

 2. The UAE client stores or removes the Multi-USS policies as per the information received in step 1.

 3. The UAE client sends a Multi-USS configuration response to the UAE server.